mayferdev/urvana-documentation/README.md

 - Postman collection and environment JSONs can be found under POSTMAN Directory (Useful for importing and then running on your own postman)

+## how to use the api?
+- Use the login method to log in and obtain a auth token as well as other firebase auth useful data.
+- The postman method already implements a tests which sets the auth token on the environment variable called: userToken which is already set up on all requests

 # Entities and Description
 ### User
 - A user can be a: